brimdata/zed/docs/zq/language.md

 a value, e.g., `typeof(1)` is `<int64>` and `typeof(<int64>)` is `<type>`.

-First-class types are quite powerful because types can serve as group-by keys or used in "data shaping" logic.
+First-class types are quite powerful because types can serve as group-by keys or be used in "data shaping" logic.
 A common query for data introspection is to perform some search query slicing and dicing some exploratory data then counting the shapes of each type of data as follows: